Davrian: Darrian 1986 onwards

 The Darrian was a revival of the original Davrian in the old factory.
 The body was considerably modified and the car became mid-engined.
 Like the Davrian, the Darrian is built using a glass-fibre composite monocoque body construction.
 The engine was usually from a Ford, but the Rover V8 or Vauxhall 16-valve units were options.

 In 1996, Swansea Institute Team Darrian (SITD) took outright honours in the Privilege Insurance British GT Championship.

 The company also built a limited number of replicas of the Renault Alpine A110 rally car, known as the Monte Carlo MC220 Berlinette.

 Now based in Llangybi, near Lampeter and owned by Tim Duffee, Darrians continue to be built and raced with great success, performing many giant-killing acts.
-The current model is the Darrian T90GTR, usually fitted with the Millington 2.5 16v 4-cylinder racing engine producing 300BHP, mated to a Hewland transaxle.
+The current model is the Darrian T90 GTR, usually fitted with the Millington 2.5 16v 4-cylinder racing engine producing 300BHP, mated to a Hewland transaxle.